FusRaDa/sunlightright-svelte-project/README.md

 - Explain other factors that were not accounted for such as BMI
 - Depict RDA of vitamin D and question adequacy and risks of too much solar radiation
 - Implement Google Analytics
-- Add Reset button if second section does not show up
+- Add Reset button at very bottom of page

 **Current Tasks**